-- Where a person returns a motor vehicle to a manufacturer as a result of a ruling by an independent, impartial third party dispute resolution process and receives a refund or credit of all or a portion of the purchase price (but not the related RST), the purchaser may apply for a refund of the tax paid on the amount refunded or allowed as a credit. - The sales tax paid by a farmer on the purchase of a farm storage building or structure used to store crops grown for sale, or on materials used directly to construct the building or structure.
-See Bulletin No. 21 - Granaries and Farm Storage Buildings for additional information. - Liners for manure lagoons purchased by a farmer from a contractor in a one price supply and install contract.
-The farmer must attach documentation proving that the contractor paid the tax in respect of the liner. - Where a person pays tax on vehicles, snowmobiles, ATVs, dirt bikes or aircraft that are removed from Manitoba within 30 days of purchase, for use permanently outside the province, and any applicable tax is paid to the jurisdiction to which the vehicle, snowmobile or aircraft were taken. - Where a purchaser, who is not a resident of Canada, pays RST of \$50 or more on one invoice for goods that are removed from Manitoba within 30 days of purchase, for use permanently outside the province.
+• The sales tax paid by a farmer on the purchase of a farm storage building or structure used to store crops grown for sale, or on materials used directly to construct the building or structure as defined in the RST regulation.

+- Liners for manure lagoons purchased by a farmer from a contractor in a one price supply and install contract.
+The farmer must attach documentation proving that the contractor paid the tax in respect of the liner. - Where a resident of Canada pays tax on vehicles, snowmobiles or aircraft that are removed from Manitoba within 30 days of purchase, for use permanently outside the province, and pays any applicable tax to the jurisdiction to which the vehicle, snowmobile or aircraft were taken. - Where a purchaser, who is not a resident of Canada, pays RST of \$50 or more on one invoice for goods that are removed from Manitoba within 30 days of purchase, for use permanently outside the province.